Gastroam/mti-streaming/README.md

 ## Getting Involved

-Want to report a bug, request a feature, contribute to or translate Popcorn Time?
-Check out our in-depth guide to [Contributing to Popcorn Time](CONTRIBUTING.md#contributing-to-popcorn-time).
-We need all the help we can get!
-You can also join our [community](README.md#community) to keep up-to-date and meet other developers.
+Want to report a bug, request a feature, contribute to or translate MTI Streaming?
+We need all the help we can get to keep up-to-date and meet other developers.

 ## Getting Started